JedS6391/LGP/src/main/kotlin/nz/co/jedsimson/lgp/core/program/README.md

 # Package nz.co.jedsimson.lgp.core.program

-## About

-The `nz.co.jedsimson.lgp.core.program` API contains the main interfaces and implementations for a program that is evolved by the Linear Genetic Programming algorithms.
+Contains the main interfaces and implementations for a program that is evolved by the Linear Genetic Programming algorithms.

 LGP describes a program as a sequence of instructions that operate on a set of registers.
 This definition is modelled in this package with the following primitives: